Richie Rich's Christmas Wish: Plot

 On Christmas Eve, Richie Rich races with his friends with actual cars.
-Controling the cars with a special remote, Herbert Cadbury guides the children back to Richie's manor.
+Controlling the cars with a special remote, Herbert Cadbury guides the children back to Richie's manor.
 He instructs Richie to change his clothes and get ready for tea.
 Before doing so, Richie visits Professor Keanbean, who reveals his recent invention, a wishing machine that works only on Christmas Eve.

 During tea, Richie meets his cousin Reggie Van Dough, who wishes that he was as rich as Richie.
 Later, Richie dresses up like an elf with Cadbury as Santa Claus to distribute Christmas presents to an orphanage.
 While getting ready, Cadbury mentions that he was a rock star in a band called Root Canal in his youth.
 They then take off in the sleigh with Richie driving it.
 Reggie takes control of the sleigh, using the remote invented by Keanbean that Cadbury used earlier.
 He guides it through streets by shops, houses, and people.
 The sleigh eventually falls and explodes along with the presents, while Cadbury hurts his ankle badly.
 Richie runs off to fetch help, but after entering the city, he sees that the situation has changed dramatically.
 Reggie is spreading rumors about Richie, and everyone has turned against him.

-Devastated and believing that the incident was his fault, Richie squats in front of the wishing machine.
-While fretting over his ill luck, he accidentally wishes that he was never born.
-The machine grants his wish, and Richie is transported to another world where he was never born and nobody recognizes him.
-Reggie has taken over as Richard and Regina's son, and is now the richest kid in the world.
-He bosses around everyone.
-Roads and buildings are named after him.
-Reggie controls the entire town, including the police force.
-This world is full of hunger and misery.
-Richie realizes that things would not be better if he were not born and decides to return to the world in which he was born.
+Believing that the incident was his fault, a devastated Richie sits down in front of the wishing machine as it powers on.
+While fretting over his supposed ill luck, he accidentally wishes that he was never born; the machine grants his wish, and Richie is transported to another world where he was never born and nobody recognizes him, including his friends.
+Through them, however, Richie learns that Reggie sued his parents for neglect, and as his godparents, Richard and Regina were granted custody.
+Reggie has now taken over as the Rich's son, and is now the richest kid in the world; he bosses around everyone and roads and buildings are named after him.
+Reggie also controls the entire town, including the police force, the world is full of hunger and poverty, and Richard and Regina are at odds due to the stress Reggie has caused them.
+Richie realizes that things would not be better if he were not born and decides he must return to the world in which he was born.